Recently we asked this question on Facebook:

 Jerica says: “Soap, vinegar, bar keepers friend, and bleach pretty much cover everything I need, and are all extremely cheap.”
 (Check out this post for some homemade cleaner recipes.)

-7. Don’t Buy Paper Towels
+7. Skip Paper Towels (Almost Entirely)

 I share more details here on what we use instead of paper towels.

-11. Don’t Use Dryer Sheets
+8. Don’t Use Dryer Sheets

 Just like we don’t use paper towels, we also don’t use dryer sheets.
 If the thought of not buying dryer sheets just isn’t your thing, a simple way to save is by cutting them in half instead of using a full sheet per load.
 I’ve heard that it works just as well.